Elon Musk offers to make SpaceX moon spacesuits as report calls out NASA lunar delays

 NASA's proposed 2024 date to land humans on the moon has always felt extremely ambitious.
-A new report from the NASA Office of Inspector General (PDF link) released on Tuesday says the spacesuits NASA astronauts would need won't be ready until April 2025 at the earliest.
+Now, a new report from the NASA Office of Inspector General says the spacesuits NASA astronauts would need won't be ready until April 2025 at the earliest.
 SpaceX founder Elon Musk suggested his company could step in to help.

-The report points out delays in the development of the Artemis moon spacesuits due to funding shortfalls, COVID impacts and technical challenges.
+The report, released Tuesday, points out delays in the development of the Artemis moon spacesuits due to funding shortfalls, COVID impacts and technical challenges.
 NASA had previously hyped up the suits -- known as Exploration Extravehicular Mobility Unit (xEMU) -- in 2019.

 NASA OIG is tasked with oversight of NASA programs and operations.
 "Given these anticipated delays in spacesuit development, a lunar landing in late 2024 as NASA currently plans is not feasible," the report says.